-Let’s face it — we all love to eat!
-But what we eat can influence how we feel.
-We often choose what we eat based on what looks or sounds good in the moment without paying much attention to how a certain food may affect us.
+We all understand the need to eat.
+We often forget, though, what we eat might influence how we feel.
+We sometimes choose snacks based on what looks or sounds good in the moment, without paying much attention to how it will affect us.

 It’s common to feel bloated, tired, foggy or just plain sick after eating greasy, fatty foods or to experience a rush of energy followed by an energy crash when consuming sugary foods.